ethereum-optimism/design-docs/protocol/eth-shared-lockbox.md

 ```

-For `removeChain`, the process would follows the same logic.

 Note that, under the specified flow, the dependency set consistently maintains the form of a [complete graph](https://en.wikipedia.org/wiki/Complete_graph) at all times.

 ### `addDependencies` and `removeDependencies` in `SystemConfigInterop` and `L1BlockInterop`